 Treatment of bulimia may also include psychiatric medication.
 When co-morbid psychiatric disorders, such as anxiety or depression, are present, a psychiatrist may recommend a combination of pharmacological interventions (treatment with medication) in addition to psychotherapy.

-Bulimia arises from a combination of factors that may interact and influence each other.
-These can be categorised into causes and triggers, though the distinction isn’t always clear.
+Bulimia arises from a combination of factors that interact and influence each other.
+These can be categorized into causes and triggers, though the distinction isn’t always clear.

 are influences that determine an individual’s susceptibility to the disorder.
-They can increase the risk of developing bulimia.
-These include:
+The following factors increase the risk of developing bulimia:

 • Biological and physical factors, like genetic predisposition or frequent dieting.